paulmooreparks/Tortilla/README.md

 The above command will output HelloWorld.bin into the same path as HelloWorld.asm.

-To run a Maize binary, compile and run the [maize](https://github.com/paulmooreparks/Tortilla/tree/master/Maize) binary, providing the path to the binary in the -img parameter:
+To run a Maize binary, compile and run the [maize](https://github.com/paulmooreparks/Tortilla/tree/master/Maize) project, providing the path to the binary in the -img parameter:

     maize -img /path/to/HelloWorld.bin